chr1st1ank/blog/about.md

 Welcome to my personal blog!

 The purpose of this space is to let you participate in all the new things and methods I come across on my journey through the world of software engineering.
-You will find articles about Python, C++, Go, Kubernetes, home automation and many more things.
+At the moment I'm mostly interested in Python, C++, Go, Kubernetes and home automation.
+So that's what the blog posts will touch upon.

 ## About me
 My name is Christian Krudewig and I work as machine learning architect for a big German company.